mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 ## HTML

-The HTML code of a post is has different elements like top headers, title, some pictures and so on.
-But we focus only on the content area to divide it to text (`article`) and ToC (`nav`) like the picture below
+The HTML code of a post has different elements like top headers, title, pictures, and so on.
+But we focus only on the content area to divide it into text (`article`) and ToC (`nav`) like the picture below

 ![toc](/images/toc.png)

-In `singl.html` file of my Hugo website, I wrap my old content in a new `div` and add a new `nav` section for ToC as below
+In the `singl.html` file of my Hugo website, I wrap my old content in a new `div` and add a new `nav` section for ToC as below

 ```html
 <div class="article-nav" id="article-nav-id">